 breadcrumbs--red-border

-The Rapid Assessment of the Deteriorating Aged at Risk (RADAR) Team is a team of doctors, nurses, a social worker and an occupational therapist.
-We visit older people in their own home to do physical and mental assessments.
+The Rapid Assessment of the Deteriorating Aged at Risk (RADAR) Team is a community based geriatric multidisciplinary team.
 Our goal is to keep older people safe at home.

 About this service

-• organising direct admission to hospital if needed
+• Arranging direct admission to hospital if required

 Who we care for